-- 7.15 Denmark (in respect of the Faroe Islands and Greenland), seconded by the USSR, proposed a TAC of 12,965t with a minimum legal length of 40cm.
+- 7.15 Denmark (in respect of the Faroe Islands and Greenland), seconded by the USSR, proposed a TAC of 12 965 tons with a minimum legal length of 40 cm.
 The USSR proposed that longlining gear could be used.
 The EEC supported the proposal, noting that longlines were not excluded and asked that the Scientific Council recommend ways to improve fishing patterns. - 7.16 Canada said consideration should be given to imposing controls on discards of small fish and to whether such discards should count against quotas.
 Discussion ensued.
 It was suggested that control of legal size limits should be referred to STACTIC for review and that the scientists take this problem into account when sampling.
-The EEC suggested that in view of the need to reduce catches of undersized fish, catches of small fish should be retained and reported instead of discarded. - 7.17 Canada reiterated its position that the TAC be established at a level no higher than recommended in the scientific advice. - 7.18 The vote on the Danish proposal of a TAC of 12,965t and a minimum fish size of 40cm; for: 7 against: 1(Canada) abstain: 0; carried.

-The meeting adjourned at 12:00 hours and resumed at 13:52 hours with a statement by Canada.
+The EEC suggested that in view of the need to reduce catches of undersized fish, catches of small fish should be retained and reported instead of discarded. - 7.17 Canada reiterated its position that the TAC be established at a level no higher than recommended in the scientific advice. - 7.18 The vote on the Danish proposal of a TAC of 12 965 tons and a minimum fish size of 40 cm; for = 7, against = 1(Canada), abstain = 0; carried. - The meeting adjourned at 1200 hours and resumed at 1352 hours with a statement by Canada. - 7.19 The Canadian representative reviewed the achievements of NAFO against its objectives.
+He said that the decline of stocks was likely to continue and quotas would continue to be reduced.

-7.19 The Canadian Representative reviewed the achievements of NAFO against its objectives.
-He said that the decline of stocks was likely to continue and quotas would continue to be reduced. reviewed the role of NAFO in controlling fishing activity, the use of the objection procedure and said it was unfair that the EEC set its own quotas of certain stocks.
-In his view, lack of control was the biggest threat to NAFO as was the increasing effort of nonmember fleets.
-Canadian fisheries had decreased by 50 percent from levels of 5 years previous.
+He reviewed the role of NAFO in controlling fishing activity, the use of the objection procedure and said it was unfair that the EEC set its own quotas of certain stocks.
+In his view, lack of control was the biggest threat to NAFO as was the increasing effort of non-Contracting Party fleets.
+Canadian fisheries had decreased by 50% from levels of 5 years previous.
 He cited the estimated figures by which TACs had been overfished and the commensurate figures by which Canadian fisheries had been reduced with accompanying destructive effect on Canadian fishing communities.
 He concluded that NAFO was not the success it could be and the negative consequences of this affected all Parties fishing in the Regulatory Area.
 He called for a re-examination of NAFO, bearing in mind the future of families dependent on the fisheries.
 He quoted from the speech of the Spanish Fisheries Minister at La Toja, Spain, on the need for effective management and control.
-He said NAFO's next steps were critical - the existence of NAFO depended on them.
-A process for reform was needed and to this end, he was proposing a special meeting to consider appropriate measures.
-(Annex 5)
+He said NAFO's next steps were critical, the existence of NAFO depended on them.
+A process for reform was needed and to this end, he was proposing a special meeting to consider appropriate measures (Annex 5).

-After a brief intermission the meeting resumed with a statement by the EEC Representative.
+After a brief intermission the meeting resumed with a statement by the EEC representative.

-7.20 The EEC Representative suggested that the statement by the Canadian Delegate reflected domestic problems and considerations and that the meeting was not an appropriate forum to air them.
+7.20 The EEC representative suggested that the statement by the Canadian delegate reflected domestic problems and considerations and that the meeting was not an appropriate forum to air them.
 He felt that it ignored the serious efforts that the EEC had made to deal with problems facing NAFO and that differences of view between Canada and the EEC should be dealt with bilaterally.
 In his view the remarks were out of order and disrupted the agenda to which the meeting should return.